Jamshedpur FC

-Jamshedpur Football Club (/ˈdʒæmʃɛdpʊər/, /hi/) is an Indian professional football club based in Jamshedpur, Jharkhand, that competes in the Indian Super League (ISL), the top flight of Indian football.
-Founded in 2017, the club debuted in the ISL during the 2017–18 season.
-It is the only club in the top flight to have self owned stadium and training facilities.
-The club is owned and managed by Tata Steel.
+Jamshedpur Football Club (/ˈdʒæmʃɛdpʊər/, /hi/) was an Indian professional football club based in Jamshedpur, Jharkhand.
+Founded in 2017, the club competed in the Indian Super League, the top flight of Indian football, from the 2017–18 season to the 2025–26 season.
+It was the only club in the top flight to have a self-owned stadium and training facilities.
+The club was owned and managed by Tata Steel until August 2026, when ownership of Jamshedpur Football & Sporting Private Limited (JFSPL), along with the club's ISL sporting licence, was transferred to Churchill Brothers FC.

 The club was established on 12 June 2017, when Tata Steel won the bidding rights for one of the two expansion slots in the ISL.
 Former Crystal Palace manager Steve Coppell was appointed as Jamshedpur's first manager.

 The club made their ISL debut during 2017–18 season and missed a place in semi-finals narrowly and finished at 5th position, in the next season also saw they finishing at 5th.
 After a disappointing 2019–20 campaign the club appointed Owen Coyle as their new manager.
 Under Owen Jamshedpur FC won the ISL League Winners' Shield during 2021–22 season, their first trophy and becoming only the third club to win the League Winners' Shield after FC Goa and Mumbai City FC.

+At the start of the 2026–27 season, the club withdrew from the Indian Super League, ending its nine-year association with the competition.
+The club subsequently transferred its ownership and sporting licence to Churchill Brothers FC in August 2026.
+Tata Steel stated that the transfer was intended to provide continuity for the club's players and coaching staff, while it would continue its football activities at the grassroots and youth levels through programmes including the Tata Football Academy.